Trekking Ushuaia: A Guide to Hiking in Ushuaia

 Time Required: 2-3 hours

-This was my favorite trail in the national park and I had that in common with just about everyone else who visited the park.
+This was my favorite trail in the national park and I have that in common with just about everyone else who visits the park.

 The Costera Trail is relatively easy, bordering the coastline of the Beagle Channel with stunning views of the mountains at every turn.

-There isn’t really any elevation gain since this trail borders the coastline but there are some short steep sections here and there and it can get muddy (just like every trail in Tierra del Fuego).
+There isn’t really any elevation gain since this trail borders the coastline but there are some short steep sections here and there and it can get muddy (like every trail in Tierra del Fuego).

-You’ll be by a bus stop (check with visitor information when you enter the park on the bus schedule) and the visitor center/restaurant.
+Hiking Costera to the end will take you back out the main road by a bus stop (check with visitor information when you enter the park on the bus schedule) and the Alakush Visitor Center.

 The border between Chile & Argentina on Sendero Hito XXIV